 There are, of course, exceptions to these rules.
 Some people will turn to savory breakfasts instead or rely on breakfasts that are more common in the United States and many other countries, like cereal and yogurt.
 However, for this post, we’re interested in the traditional options from Italy rather than the exceptions, so let’s take a look.

-Italian Breakfast Foods
+Italian Breakfast Foods (With Pictures!)

 A cornetto is basically an Italian version of the French croissant and is a very popular choice for anyone eating breakfast away from home.
 Of course, a cornetto isn’t quite the same as a croissant.
 For one thing, a cornetto is made using margarine rather than butter.
 It tends to be softer as well.